 2. Issue one-off payments instantly

-Instant tip payouts are one of the best things you can do for both you and your employees in 2021.
+Instant tip payouts are one of the best things you can do for both you and your employees in the coming years.
 Instead of having to wait two weeks to receive tips on their next paycheck (or requiring you to go to the bank to make change constantly), you can send employees their tips digitally after each shift.

-On-demand, contactless payments will be table stakes to offer employees in 2021.
+On-demand, contactless payments will be table stakes to offer employees from now on.
 With Branch, you can give your employees access to their earned wages ahead of payday, issue instant payments after each shift of tips, mileage reimbursement, and other payments, and empower them with a fee-free checking account and Branch Card that requires zero management hassle for you.

 Learn more about how Branch can help your company in 2021 or download a simplified version of this checklist to print or save for later by clicking below.